 The gender pay data analysis shows a positive picture.
-This is because there is a relatively small pay gap in favour of men: 2.4 % mean pay gap and 2.7 % median pay gap when compared against the provisional national Public Sector3 results of 17.5% and 19% respectively for 2019.
+This is because there is a relatively small pay gap in favour of men of 2.7% when looking at the mean average, but a small pay gap in favour of women of 1.4% when looking at the median.
+This compares favourably when compared against the updated provisional national Public Sector3 results of 14.5% and 15.8% for the mean and median figures respectively for 2020.

-The pay gap has reduced significantly since the first report in 2017 with both the mean and median figures reducing by over half.
+The pay gap has reduced significantly since the first report in 2017 with both the mean and median figures reducing significantly.
+For the first time since 2017 one of the measures now shows a small pay gap in favour of female employees.